Country Profile: Papua New Guinea

 Communications

-Communication technology in Papua New Guinea is evolving, with a growing number of mobile cellular subscriptions and internet users.
-However, broadband access remains limited.
+Communications in Papua New Guinea encompass a mixture of fixed-line and mobile services, with a growing number of internet users.
+However, broadband access remains low.

 Key Metrics